growi-dev/blog_content/_drafts/The-Slow-Learner.md

 In school I met a friend who owned his very own Commodore 64 and he was awsome.
 He could make his computer do stuff because he knew BASIC.
 Thanks to him I discovered programming and not only that I found out that MS DOS came with `QBASIC.EXE`.

 QBASIC was my first programming language.
 It taught me about Subs and Functions.
 Also: `GOTO`.
 At that time I had no resorces that could teach me programming in a structured way.
 My friend lived in a house where some computer magazines existed but I did not.
 I am pretty shure that even the local library had nothing of the sort at that time.
-So we mainly learned by messing around
+So we mainly learned by messing around.
+It

 i love to code
 i love reading code